 7.3 Implementation of Binary Encoding of Design Variables

 Genetic algorithms generate design variables by varying the individual design variables within bounds.
 This is achieved using the mutation and crossover functions that seek to mimic the biological processes by which genetic characteristics are passed from one generation to the next.
-In most cases, this allows the individual digits that represent design variables to repeat from one value to the next as the algorithm selects each value independently while respecting any linear constraints.
+In most cases, this allows the individual digits that represent design variables multiple times within the same design string as the algorithm selects each value independently while respecting any linear constraints.
+One example is

+[1, 2, 3, 2]

+Where the design variable “2” repeats twice in the string.
+In this case where the design variables represent the height positions of the wefts in the textile after the bifurcation it is not possible to have repeats.

 To prevent this in the permutation-based optimisation, the design variables were encoded as 4 bit binary strings which can hold integer values from 0 to 15.
 For a design permutation with 4 variables this conversion could look like.

 [0011 0001 0011 0101]